PBaciu/tabToMXL/README.md

 Please ensure that version 15.0.2 of java is installed on your machine prior to setup.

 # Setup
-Outlined below are instructions for setting up the project in both IntelliJ and Eclipse.
+Outlined below are instructions for setting up the project in Eclipse.

   ### Eclipse